Assassination of Luis Carrero Blanco: In popular culture

-In 1974, Eva Forest, under the pseudonym Julen Agirre, wrote the account of the operation in the book Operación Ogro, which later served as the basis for Gillo Pontecorvo’s 1979 homonymous film.
+In 1974, Eva Forest, under the pseudonym Julen Agirre, wrote the account of the operation in the book Operación Ogro, which later served as the basis for Gillo Pontecorvo’s 1979 film of the same name.
 Twenty years later, the book was republished by Hiru publishing house, with new contributions and a new chapter that provided more details about the group's escape, as the original edition included intentionally misleading information in order to cover their escape.

 Etxamendi and Larralde adapted the American singer-songwriter Marty Robbins' song "El Paso" and created the song "Yup! la-la" about the assassination.
 The song became famous by the end of the 1970s.
-Later, the Italian band Banda Bassotti covered it on their 2003 album Así es mi vida, and they had issues with the Spanish AVT association because of the song, who consider all targets of ETA's actions, including Carrero Blanco, as victims of terrorism.
+Later, the Italian band Banda Bassotti covered it on their 2003 album Así es mi vida, and they had issues with the Spanish Association of Victims of Terrorism because of the song, who consider all targets of ETA's actions, including Carrero Blanco, as victims of terrorism.

 The car used in the assassination attempt has been on display at the Spanish Army's Automobile Museum in Torrejón de Ardoz since 2014, and is available for public viewing.